How do I determine my calf category?

 To convert metric calf measurements to US sizes in inches, please go to this link and insert your calf size for the correct metric conversion to US inches: Metric Conversion

 Please click on video below for more information on How to Measure Your Calf:

-We are happy to announce that we now sell 4 Calf Size Categories!
+We are happy to announce that we sell boots in 4 Different Calf Size Categories!

 The calf size category is listed for each boot in it's name and description and we carry the widest selection of the largest calf sizes on the internet!

 Wide Calf Boots - Calf sizes range from 16" for a size 6M to 18 1/4" for a size 12W.
 This category is the smallest of our wide calf boots and is for those of you that can "almost" fit into standard calf boots (which usually have an average 14 - 15" calf size) but they are very tight on you or they still need just a bit of extra room for the zipper to close.
 The boots in this size range are generally made for us by Naturalizer and they do not make boots in larger calf ranges than this one.

 Extra Wide Calf Boots - Calf sizes range from 17 1/2" for a size 6M to 20" for a size 13WW.
 The boots in this size calf range are generally made for us by Rose Petals, David Tate, Ros Hommerson and by private label companies.

 Super Wide Calf™ Boots - Calf sizes range from 18" for a size 6M to 21" for a size 13WW.
 The boots in this size calf range are generally made for us by Rose Petals, David Tate, Ros Hommerson, and by private label companies.

 Three Foot Widths